appveyor/website/src/docs/enterprise/running-builds-as-local-process.md

 **Complete the following settings**:

 * **Name**: Name for your local process environment.
-Make it meaningful and short to be able to use in YAML configuration
+Make it meaningful and short to be able to use in YAML configuration.
-* **Host authorization token**: generate host authorization token or enter it manually
+* **Host authorization token**: generate host authorization token or enter it manually.
 * **Workers capacity**: In local process context this means number of AppVeyor build agents could be spin up in parallel.
     * Note that every build agent consumes about at least 15 Mb of memory, with additional overhead which depends on build tool is being used.
     * CPU consumption is also can vary depending on specific build tool/scenario
     * Number of parallel build cannot be greater than what is allowed in AppVeyor plan regardless of **Workers capacity** setting.
 * **Project builds directory**: Set folder to be used to clone and run builds on agent machine